IrisJi3/seg3103_playground/Lab07/README.md

 ![bugs](assets/f18.JPG)

 ### Check again
-As expected, all bugs that we fixed no longer showed up in the analysis.
+Compiled and run again.As expected, all bugs that we fixed no longer showed up in the analysis.
 There are only 2 bugs - bug 2 and bug 3 - remain, since we didn't fix them.
 ![bugs](assets/bug.JPG)